DerBurri/biletado-personal-v1/README.md

 KEYCLOAK_REALM=biletado
 ```

-In `env.list` are the variables configured that are used in `run_docker.sh`
+In `env.list` are the variables configured that which used in `run_docker.sh`

 ## Config Files

 The default config files are located in `src/main/java/resources`.
-There are two profiles `prod` and `test`.
+There are two profiles: `prod` and `test`.

 You can mount `.properties` files into the container:

 `docker run -v <PATH>:/usr/app/config/ -p 9000:9000 --network="host" --env-file ./env.list biletado-personal:latest`

 ### docker compose default config files
-`docker-compose` is mounting the `compose/backend-personal` directory with the config files
+`docker-compose` mounts the `compose/backend-personal` directory with the config files
 * `./compose/backend-personal/application.properties`
 * `./compose/backend-personal/application-prod.properties`
 into the backend-personal container.

 # Tests
-Automated tests are realized with [spring-boot-starter-test](https://docs.spring.io/spring-boot/docs/1.5.7.RELEASE/reference/html/boot-features-testing.html).
+Automated tests are implemented with [spring-boot-starter-test](https://docs.spring.io/spring-boot/docs/1.5.7.RELEASE/reference/html/boot-features-testing.html).

 The tests are located in `src/test/java/org/biletado/personal/v1/`.

-For tests run the `PersonalV1ApiBackendApplicationTests` class.
+To run tests, execute the `PersonalV1ApiBackendApplicationTests` class.

 # CI/CD
 CI/CD ist realized with GitHub [Actions](https://github.com/DerBurri/biletado-personal-v1/actions).